zstyblik/grafana.org/source/blog/temp/temp.md

 so it never saw the light of day in 2014.

 ### Raintank
-There are no longer any plans for a closed source or commercial version of grafana.
+There are no longer any plans for a closed source or commercial version of Grafana.
 The backend powered version will be 100% open source.
 What is making this possible is Grafana’s sponsors and a company I am co-founding together with with Raj Dutt (founder of Voxel) and Anthony Woods.
-The company is called Raintaink and will focus on build and providing a SaaS platform around open source metric and monitoring solutions (Grafana is one among them).
+The company is called [Raintaink](http://raintank.io) and will focus on building and providing a SaaS platform around open source metric and monitoring solutions (Grafana is one among them).
 This SaaS platform will be completely open source.

 We have assembled a great team with a lot of engineering and design talent that will, among many other things,